Risk assessment and planning

 Red Cross and Red Crescent Societies have been supporting community resilience for many decades, helping them to become safer and stronger.

 Our Road Map for Community Resilience provides step-by-step guidance on how National Societies can best coordinate and adapt their work to engage with communities and help them develop resilience-building action plans.
+It can be used in conjunction with our Framework for Community Resilience.

 Watch: Road map to community resilience